Acromion: In other animals

 Turtles have an acromion that forms the anterior part of the triradiate pectoral girdle (together with the coracoid and scapula).
 In this highly specialized endoskeletal structure, the scapula is a dorsal (directed upwards) process attached to the first rib; the coracoid is a posteroventral (directed backward and down) process; and the acromion is a medioventral (directed inwards and down) process (also known as the prescapular process) located at the base of the scapula.
 This had led to some controversy regarding the evolutionary origin of turtles, because in both pareiasaurs and non-mammalian therapsids the acromion is located at the dorsal tip of the scapula.

-In modern turtles, the acromion projects ventrally and articulates with the plastron (the flat lower part of the shell), but it evolved in a common ancestor of pareiasaurs and turtles long before the plastron.
+In modern turtles, the acromion projects ventrally and articulates with the plastron (the flat lower part of the shell), but it evolved independently in pareiasaurs and turtles long before the plastron.
 In these primitive ancestors, the acromion projected forward to form a strong and flexible articulation between the shoulder girdle and the clavicle.
 Notwithstanding these changes, the acromion of turtles retains its original function, to support the shoulder girdle and increase stride length.